andydunstall/piko/docs/server/server.md

-# Configure
+# Server

+The Piko server is responsible for forwarding requests from downstream clients to upstream listeners.
+See [How Piko Works](../how-piko-works.md) for details.

+The server is designed to be hosted as a cluster of nodes behind a HTTP load balancer.

+Run a server node with `piko server`.

+## Ports

+The Piko server exposes 4 ports:
+* Proxy port: Receives HTTP(S) requests from proxy clients which are routed to an upstream service
+* Upstream port: Accepts connections from upstream services
+* Admin port: Exposes metrics and a status API to inspect the server state
+* Gossip port: Used for inter-node gossip traffic

+The proxy port and upstream port are kept separate to support different access to each port.
+Such as if you're using Piko to access external customer networks, the upstream port may be exposed to the Internet for upstreams to connect, but you may only allow proxy requests from clients in the same network as Piko.
+Similarly the admin port should not be exposed to the Internet.

+The proxy, upstream and admin ports are all designed to be hosted behind a HTTP load balancer.
+The upstream port uses WebSockets so you must ensure your load balancer is configured correctly.

-## Sources
+## Configuration

-Piko server and agent support both YAML configuration and command-line flags.
+Piko server supports both YAML configuration and command-line flags.

 The YAML file path can be set using `--config.path`.

-See `piko server -h` and `piko agent -h` for the available configuration options.
+See `piko server -h` for the available configuration options.

 ### Variable Substitution